Exaction: Rough proportionality

 In Dolan v.
 City of Tigard, the court added that an exaction is legitimate only if the public benefit from the exaction is roughly proportional to the burden imposed on the public by allowing the proposed land use—that is, that the exaction is not excessive to compensate for the externality the proposed land use would impose.
 This "rough proportionality" must be shown by an individualized determination, with the burden on the government to show its evidence.
 In Dolan, the court required compensation for an exaction that required donation of land for a public greenway and bike path, because a private greenway would have been sufficient and the City of Tigard was not specific enough about the benefits of the bike path.

 Permit denials and monetary exactions

 In Koontz v.
 St. Johns River Water Management District, the court clarified that the standards of Nollan and Dolan apply even when a permit is denied because the applicant refuses to agree to an exaction, and even when the exaction consists of a payment of money, rather than a dedication of land.

+In Sheetz v.
+County of El Dorado, the Supreme Court of the United States expanded exactions to apply to both adjudicative and legislative actions.